tfinnell/gitnotify/README.rst

 Gitnotify
 =========
-Triggers a pop-up notification when a message is received from AMQP queue.
+Triggers a pop-up notification when a message is received from an AMQP queue.

 There's a bit to configure here if you're starting from scratch... but, if you already have an AMQP broker configured to your taste, edit ``broker.yaml`` with your credentials and run ``gitnotify.rb``.
 Once you enable Githubs AMQP service hook you should be getting notifications when someone pushes to your repository.